Usage-Based Insurance in 2025 (Breaking Down the Facts)

 For example, if your flat fee is $35 per month and you’re charged $.05 per mile, your insurance bill would be $60 for a month you drove 500 miles.

-Usage-based insurance tracks annual mileage, but it also looks at a host of other driving behaviors.
+Usage-based insurance tracks annual mileage but also considers a host of other driving behaviors.
 Additionally, UBI programs offer a discount on a traditional policy, while pay-per-mile plans are standalone policies.

 A usage-based insurance discount can help you lower your car insurance rates, but you’ll need to regularly practice safe driving habits to qualify for the best discount.
 Companies like Nationwide and Allstate have the best UBI discounts, but most providers offer at least a small UBI discount.